Last reviewed and updated: 11 May 2020

 A fundamental complexity in Windows kernel mode development is that the execution environment comes from a different era in software development.
 Basically, the idea is this: if you’re writing kernel mode code, then you must know what you’re doing.
 If you know what you’re doing, then we don’t need to validate your function parameters and therefore we can shave off some CPU cycles.
 We also don’t need to bother validating the execution environment at all because, you know, everyone knows what they’re doing.

-If you don’t know what you’re doing, then you’re stupid.
+If you don’t know what you’re doing, then you’re stupid, according to this philosophy.
 If you don’t pass valid arguments, you get what you deserve.
 If you don’t understand the rules of the execution environment, then kernel mode software development must be too hard for you.
+Go away.
+Do something else.

-The problem with all of this of course is that this approach doesn’t really scale.
+You can argue whether this is a good philosophy or a bad philosophy.
+But, regardless whether it’s good or bad, the problem is that this approach doesn’t really scale.
 Without proper validation, you can easily crash the system by calling a function with an invalid argument.
 Even worse, the system might not crash but instead subtly corrupt an internal structure or return an invalid result.
 Also, you need great documentation for people to, you know, actually learn what the rules are for the environment.

-Documentation issues aside, Windows 2000 introduced Runtime Driver Verifier to address the issue of insufficient runtime validation of arguments and execution environment.
-This allows us to put the OS into a special mode where the drivers aren’t trusted and we can gain the benefits of OS level validation.
+Documentation issues aside, Windows 2000 introduced Windows Driver Verifier to address the issue of insufficient runtime validation of arguments and execution environment.
+This allows us to put the OS into a special mode where nominated drivers aren’t entirely trusted and we can gain the benefits of a limited amount of OS level validation.
 With each iteration of Windows, Verifier has become more and more powerful and maintains its title as the single greatest gift that the Universe has bestowed upon driver developers.
 Passing Verifier is the minimum requirement for professional software development in the Windows operating system.
 If you’re not running your driver under Verifier, you have failed.
 Seriously.

 The problem is that Verifier is validating calls into the operating system.
-For the above drivers, your driver isn’t calling into the operating system, the library is.
+For the above drivers, your driver isn’t calling into the operating system, at least not most of the time.
+The library is.
 For example, if you’re KMDF driver calls WdfDeviceCreate, it’s the Framework that calls ExAllocatePool to allocate your WDFDEVICE and your Device Context.
 The buffers allocated in this case won’t be subject to validation by Driver Verifier unless you have explicitly enabled Driver Verifier for the Framework.
 If you only enable Driver Verifier for your driver, the only pool validation that you get will be for calls that your driver makes directly to ExAllocatePool (Figure 1).

 So, the rule is, when you enable Driver Verifier for your driver, always also enable Driver Verifier for the wrapper/library that your driver uses (Table 1).